Slacker Logo

 Biography

-De Dannan, an Irish folk music group, was formed in 1975 by Frankie Gavin (fiddle), Alec Finn (guitar, bouzouki), Johnny "Ringo" McDonagh (bodhrán), and Charlie Piggott (banjo) following sessions at Hughes's Pub in Spiddal, County Galway.
-The band initially included Mickey Finn as a founding member and later added Dolores Keane on vocals.
-Their debut album, Dé Danann, was produced by Dónal Lunny and released on Polydor Records in 1975.
-In 1980, the group achieved a surprise hit single in Ireland with their instrumental cover of "Hey Jude".
-Throughout the 1980s, De Dannan released several notable albums including Song for Ireland (1983), Anthem (1985), and Ballroom (1987).
-The band's lineup changed frequently.
-In 2003, the band members went their separate ways, leading to a dispute over the use of the name De Dannan in 2009.
-In 2010, De Dannan released the album WonderWaltz.
-Dolores Keane died on March 16, 2026, at the age of 72.
+De Dannan was an Irish folk music group formed in 1975 by Frankie Gavin, Alec Finn, Johnny "Ringo" McDonagh, and Charlie Piggott following sessions in Spiddal, County Galway.
+The band initially included Mickey Finn as a founding member and later added the singer Dolores Keane.
+Their debut album, Dé Danann (1975), appeared on Polydor Records.
+In 1980, the group achieved a hit single in Ireland with an instrumental cover of “Hey Jude” (1980).
+During the 1980s, they released albums including Song for Ireland (1983), Anthem (1985), and Ballroom (1987).
+The ensemble was known for frequent lineup changes, featuring vocalists such as Maura O’Connell and Mary Black.
+The band members went their separate ways in 2003, and a dispute over the group’s name occurred in 2009.
+In 2010, De Dannan released the album Wonderwaltz.

 Read All Read Less